Qiskit/documentation/docs/api/qiskit/qiskit.circuit.QuantumCircuit.md

      └──────────────────────────────┘
 ```

-Initialize from a string two qubits in the state $|10\rangle$.
+Initialize from a string two qubits in the state $\vert 10\rangle$.
 The order of the labels is reversed with respect to qubit index.
 More information about labels for basis states are in [`Statevector.from_label()`](qiskit.quantum_info.Statevector#from_label "qiskit.quantum_info.Statevector.from_label").

 ```python
 import numpy as np